“I have discovered the missing link between the anthropoid apes and civilized men. It’s us!” – Abraham Maslow

 - Our primitive ancestors developed natural addictions to the deficiency needs they shared with chimpanzees, then passed the addictions down to descendents.

-- Succeeding generations fashioned flimsy denials and deceptions that made it possible to convince themselves, one another, and their offspring destructive behaviors were normal, acceptable, and even admirable.
+- Succeeding generations fashioned flimsy denials and deceptions that made it possible to convince themselves, one another, and unsuspecting offspring destructive behaviors were normal, acceptable, and even admirable.

-To make matters worse, few things exacerbate fears, threaten esteem, send stress levels through the roof, and turn dopamine flow off more than learning about how dopamine manipulates behavior or admitting how much they have in common with common junkies.
+To make matters worse, few things exacerbate fears, threaten esteem, send stress levels through the roof, and turn dopamine flow off more than learning about how neurotransmitters manipulates behavior or admitting how much we have in common with chimpanzees and junkies.

 To make matters worser, addicts are traumatized by the stress provoking thought of having to forgo seductive dopamine triggers that include the pain of dopamine-induced withdrawal.

 At the slightest sense of dopamine withdrawal junkies inject, food addicts gorge, gamblers bet, safety addicts worship, power addicts scheme, money addicts cheat, approval addicts flock, esteem addicts flaunt, religion addicts damn, while all deny, deny, deny.